 In the SSS for CP pulses we utilize the time-momentum mapping to extract the orientation-dependent ionization rate from only one measurement, done at the molecular orientation $\vec{R} \parallel \hat{y}$.
-In this case, the negative polar angle in the PMD is identical to the relative angle between molecular axis and the instantaneous electric field at the time of ionization.
+In this case, the negative polar angle in the PMD is identical to the relative angle between the molecular axis and the instantaneous electric field at the time of ionization.
 To obtain the orientation-dependent ionization rate, we integrate the PMD within small angular windows of 2°.
-For example, the black lines in Fig. 3(a) indicate the integration area for the ionization rate at an orientation angle of $\theta = 60^{\circ}$ corresponding to an electric field pointing in the direction of an polar angle of 30° , see Fig. 3(b).
+For example, the black lines in Fig. 3(a) indicate the integration area for the ionization rate at an orientation angle of $\theta = 60^{\circ}$ corresponding to an electric field pointing in the direction of a polar angle of 30° [see the inset in Fig. 3(a)].
 The SSS is not directly applicable to LP, LPTC, or CRTC pulses.